Chaseos/ParamountQualityPlus/README.md

 - **Rich Popup UI**: Presents a live status indicator, stats cards, and representation list in the popup.
 - **Proven Parsing Helpers**: Jest coverage for manifest parsing, URL analysis, and bitrate-to-resolution estimation.

-## Using the Extension
-- Load the unpacked extension via `chrome://extensions` (Developer Mode) and select this repository folder.
-- Start playback on Paramount+ and open the popup to view real-time metrics and available quality tiers.
-- When multiple quality options exist, the popup highlights the current selection and max limits.

 ## Supported Content
 - **On-Demand VOD (Episodes & Movies)**: Observes both MPEG-DASH (`.mpd`) and HLS (`.m3u8`) manifests used for standard Paramount+ playback, listing detected video representations and tracking segment-level bitrate/CMCD data.
 - **Google DAI Live Streams**: Understands the variant-based HLS playlists used for live channels and events, including extracting DAI variant IDs, inferring the active playlist quality, and rewriting variant URLs when forcing max quality.